polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

    In this command, the arguments passed before the lone `--` argument are for the parachain template collator.
    The arguments after the `--` are for the embedded relay chain node.
    Notice that this command specifies both the raw chain specification for the parachain and the raw chain specification for the relay chain.
-   In this example, the raw chain specification for the local relay chain is located in `/tmp/raw-local-chainspec.json`.
+   In this example, the raw chain specification for the local relay chain is `raw-local-chainspec.json` located in the `polkadot` directory.
    Be sure the second `--chain` command-line specifies the path to the raw chain specification for your local relay chain.

    If you start another node for the parachain, you would use the same relay chain specification file, but a different base path and port numbers.